 - 4 Represents PSUs designated as "PSUs TSR" and "PSUs ROIC" that were granted in 2019 with a fiscal 2019-2021 performance period.
 The PSUs shown represent the target number of PSUs that have not yet been earned.
 The actual number of PSUs that will be earned and will vest after the 2019-2021 three-year performance period for the "PSUs TSR" will be based on our total shareholder return over the three-year period, relative to the total shareholder return over that period of the companies in our 2019 peer group.
-The actual number of PSUs that will be earned and will vest after the 2019-2021 three-year performance period for the "PSUs ROIC" will be based on the achievement of pre-established goals related to our average ROIC over the three-year period. - 5 Represents PSUs designated as "PSUs TSR" and "PSUs ROIC" that were granted in 2020 with a fiscal 2020-2022 performance period.
+The actual number of PSUs that will be earned and will vest after the 2019-2021 three-year period, relative to the total shareholder return over that period of the companies in our 2019 peer group.
+The actual number of PSUs that will be earned and will vest after the 2019-2021 three-year period for the "PSUs ROIC" will be based on the achievement of pre-established goals related to our average ROIC over the three-year period. - 5 Represents PSUs designated as "PSUs TSR" and "PSUs ROIC" that were granted in 2020 with a fiscal 2020-2022 performance period.
 The PSUs shown represent the target number of PSUs that have not yet been earned.
-The actual number of PSUs that will be earned and will vest after the 2020-2022 three-year performance period will depend on the extent to which the performance conditions outlined under "Compensation Discussion and Analysis Compensation Decisions for Fiscal 2020 Long-Term Incentive Compensation" are satisfied. - Market value is calculated by multiplying the number of shares by \$29.84, the closing price of our common stock as reported by Nasdaq on October 30, 2020, the last trading day of our 2020 fiscal year.
+The actual number of PSUs that will be earned and will vest after the 2020-2022 three-year performance period will depend on the extent to which the performance conditions outlined under "Compensation Discussion and Analysis Compensation Decisions for Fiscal 2020 Long-Term Incentive Compensation" are satisfied. - 6 Market value is calculated by multiplying the number of shares by \$29.84, the closing price of our common stock as reported by Nasdaq on October 30, 2020, the last trading day of our 2020 fiscal year.